andreaskaempf/adventofcode2022/README.md

   and find the value for one cell that makes the two sides of the root node equal (solved using gradient descent, *medium*).

+* **Day 23** (Go): Simulate movement of "elves" on a map, with proposed moves rejected if they clash with any of the other "elves".
+For Part 1, report the number of free spaces in the rectangle that encloses all the elves at the end of round 10.
+For Part 2, report the first round in which there is no more movement. (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go